• Skip to primary navigation

 Growing Peppers in Cold Climate

 We also love pickled hot peppers, fermented hot pepper paste, and canned bell peppers.
-See our favoring Lecho recipe here.
-Many of our canning recipes ask for peppers both sweet and hot.
+See our favorite Lecho recipe here.
+Many of our canning recipes ask for peppers, both sweet and hot.

 Growing peppers in a cold climate has been a great experience, and every year we seem to learn more.

 Do you grow peppers?
-Please share your best growing peppers tips with us.
+Please share your best tips for growing peppers with us.

 Since growing peppers is so similar to tomatoes, here are